xcart/xc5-manual/en/setting_up_x-cart_5_environment/choosing_data_cache_driver.md

 We suggest adding a task via the `crontab` shell program (on UNIX-based systems), e.g.:

 ```
-0 0 * * * rm -rf <X-Cart dir>/var/datacache/
+0 * * * * find <X-Cart dir>/var/datacache/* -mmin +60 -exec rm {}
 ```

-This example task will purge the datacache folder at midnight of the each day.
+This example task will clean up all files which are older than 60 minutes every hour of the day.

+Thorough explanation:
+- The first argument is the path to the files.
+- The second argument, -mmin, is used to specify the number of minutes old that the file is.
+If you enter +60, it will find files older than 60 minutes.
+- The third argument, -exec, allows you to pass in a command such as rm.
+- The {} \; at the end is required to end the command.

 More info about setting up the cron tasks can be found [here](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/).